juanlopez1/beerups/README.md

 # BeerUps

 A React web-app.
 This app helps to organize meetups with beers.
+It's need [BeerUps-API](https://github.com/juanlopez1/beerups-api) for work.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).